wzm2256/JigsawPuzzleBaseline/Square/DiffAssemble/README.md

 1. The `Adafactor` optimizer causes error as reported in the [issue](https://github.com/IIT-PAVIS/DiffAssemble/issues/1).
 So I use `Adagrad`, which was commented out in the original code.

 3. Remove useless code for readability.
 I commented out a huge amount of code like the `Puzzle_Dataset_MP`, `Puzzle_Dataset`, `Puzzle_Dataset_ROT` classes, which are only different by a few lines, and are not used anywhere in the main experiments.
 4. Training script.
 I only focus on the general task where rotation and piece missing are allowed.
 As for the WikiArt dataset, there are two versions of training script in folders `singularity/gianscarpe` and `singularity/francesco`, which are only slightly different.
-I follow `singularity/gianscarpe/train_wikiart_rot.sh` where I remove the `grad_acc` is ignored because it does not exist in the training script.
+I follow `singularity/gianscarpe/train_wikiart_rot.sh` where I remove the `grad_acc` parameter because it is not used anywhere.
 The default parameters are changed according to those parameters.

 ### Training, checkpoint and results
 I train the model on 6x6 puzzles of WikiArt (each piece is rotated and translated, missing 0% pieces) for 600 epochs.